 - 1 tsp vanilla extract

 - In a small bowl, combine and stir the plant-based milk, pumpkin purée, maple syrup, oil and vanilla.
 In a large bowl, sift in the flour, baking powder, pumpkin spice and salt.
 Pour the liquid ingredients in, stirring just until almost combined, taking care not to over stir.
-Let the batter rest for 5 minutes.

 - Heat a lightly greased non-stick pan over medium heat, or an electric griddle set to 380°F. Add the batter by 1/4-1/3 cupfuls, gently pushing the batter out for circular cakes as the batter is thick.
-Cook for 4 minutes or until bubbles break the surface; flip the pancakes and cook another 3 minutes or until lightly browned.
+Cook for 3 minutes or until bubbles just start to break the surface; flip the pancakes and cook another 3 minutes or until lightly browned.
 Brush the pan or griddle with a light amount of oil between each batch.
 Serve with whipped coconut cream and maple syrup, or as desired.